 Defining direction in life requires looking inward in a critical way and teasing out the threads of what you find most important in this world before they can be woven into a meaningful tapestry.
 Journaling, therapy, and engaging with members of your community are all excellent ways to do this.

-Importantly, many online therapy platforms like BetterHelp include a comprehensive questionnaire during the sign-up process and before matching you with a therapist.
+Importantly, many online therapy platforms include a comprehensive questionnaire during the sign-up process and before matching you with a therapist.
 You can easily find someone to help you with this kind of goal-setting and deeper search for meaning and direction.

 6. Volunteer or Offer Support to Someone in Need